WITCodingClub/calendar/README.md

 </h3>

 <p align="center">
-    <a href="https://calendar.witcc.dev">website</a> · <a href="https://chromewebstore.google.com/detail/wit-calendar/aceelinogfcceklkpacakdeddnaakicj">install</a>
+    <a href="https://calendar.witcc.dev" target="_blank">website</a> · <a href="https://chromewebstore.google.com/detail/wit-calendar/aceelinogfcceklkpacakdeddnaakicj" target="_blank">install</a>
 </p>

 <p align="center">
     WIT-Calendar is a Chrome extension that makes adding your classes to your calendar easy & quick!
+    It supports all major calendars, including Google Calendar, Microsoft Outlook, and Apple Calendar.
     In the future, you will also be able to find "best times" to meet with fellow students, easily register for classes, and more!
 </p>

 ## How does it work?